Our content may include links to products from our partners

 This requested amount is withdrawn from that line of credit.
 This method of credit is similar to how credit cards are used in regards to revolving credit.
 For the most part, banks and credit unions offer personal lines of credit to those who have excellent credit histories.
 Also, having a secured line of credit is similar to using collateral for various assets.

 You can expect a lower interest as well.
 Cash advances from a credit card are cash amounts withdrawn from your card’s credit limit.
 These payments vary and they are not fixed.
 These rates are typically higher than rates of a general credit card purchase.
-For example, a Capital One cash advance fee is either $10 or 3% depending on what’s higher on the amount borrowed.

 Interest Rates of Personal Loans